 Claim for compensation based on injurious affection without taking - zoning bylaw restricting use of claimant's land within 30 metres of a stream - claim dismissed

 Fuoco (Estate) v.
 Kamloops (City)

-Claim for damages based alternatively on breach of contract or trespass - municipality constructed temporary dyke to control major flood but failed to remove dyke after it was no longer required - claim struck out due to limitations problem but restored on appeal - final outcome not yet available
+Claim for damages for trespass - municipality constructed a temporary dyke to control a flood but failed to remove the dyke after it was no longer required - liability for trespass established - nominal damages and costs were awarded

 Genevieve Holdings Ltd. v.
 Kamloops (City)